MayPyone/TDD/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-## 📖 TDD was created to create a project based on the TDD concept.
+## 📖 This was created to create a project based on the TDD concept.

-TDD was created

 ## 🛠 Built With <a name="built-with"></a>